XRM-OSS/Xrm-WebApi-Client/README.md

 The framework is supposed to be executed on CRM forms or on CRM web ressources, where the CRM context is available.
 For running from custom web resources, be sure that the GetGlobalContext function is available, as the client will try to retrieve the context on its own.

+## Requirements
+### CRM
+This framework targets the Dynamics CRM WebApi, therefore CRM 2016 (>= v8.0) is needed.

+### Browser
+Although using Promises, some legacy browsers are still supported, since bluebird is used as Promise polyfill.
+Bluebird is automatically included in the bundled release, no additional steps required.
+For a list of supported browsers, check the bluebird [plattform support](http://bluebirdjs.com/docs/install.html#supported-platforms).

 ## How to obtain it
 You can always download the browserified version of this framework by downloading the release.zip file from the latest release.